-From its opening titles, which feature no music, only the squawking of birds; we know we are in for a very different experience than we are used to from this director.
-The film makes us afraid of something we share our lives with everyday, the birds we see eating off the floor, flying through the air, and sitting on trees, buildings etc, it makes us think what would we do if they ever decided to attack us all the time.
-When I first saw this, I have to confess to being wary of birds for a while after viewing.
+The film makes us afraid of something we share our lives with everyday, the birds we see eating off the floor, flying through the air, and sitting on trees, buildings etc. The film makes us think what would we do if they ever decided to attack us all the time.
+When I first saw this, I have to confess to having been left a bit wary of birds for a while after viewing.

 I like how the ordered lives of the characters are completely destroyed, they find themselves out of control and pursued by something they would never have thought could hurt them.

-The more I’ve watched this, I’ve picked up on something that I haven’t seen anyone else mention when discussing this.
-The majority of the bird attacks happen at moments of increasing intimacy between Mitch and Melanie, they increase as Mitch and Melanie’s feelings for one another grow.
-Hitchcock was a perfectionist and everything in his films was there for a reason, I would find it difficult to believe that the bird attacks coinciding with emotional moments/sexual tension were not intentionally included.
-If you pick up on this I think it adds another layer to the film.
-I also love the way Rod and Tippi play these scenes, I love the sexual tension/banter between their characters.
+The more I’ve watched this, I’ve picked up on something that I haven’t seen anyone else mention when discussing this film.
+The majority of the bird attacks happen at moments of intimacy between Mitch and Melanie.
+They also increase as Mitch and Melanie’s feelings for one another grow.
+Hitchcock was a perfectionist and everything in his films was there for a reason.

 Rod Taylor is superb as the strong, playful Mitch devoted to his family and trying to protect those he loves from these attacks; his performance in this is what made me a fan, I love him in this.